AzureAD/microsoft-authentication-library-for-js/README.md

 - [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory) to provide recommendations and/or feedback.

+## Share Your Experience
+How easy was it to use this library?
+And valuable did you find it?
+Annonymously share your experience with us [here](https://ncv.microsoft.com/NhQGJ4UuqI).

 ## Contribute

 We enthusiastically welcome contributions and feedback.
 Please read the [contributing guide](contributing.md) before you begin.